We have published an updated version of this post to better reflect the tire market in Q2 2019. You can read the updated version here.

 The allure of the open road has long been a part of the American mythos.
 Even as fewer teens are jumping at the chance to get their driver’s licenses, owning and caring for a car is still a part of our collective psyche.
 As generations of Americans have hit the open road in cars of all shapes and sizes, good tires have been a key component in those road trips.
 In honor of the SEMA Tire show, here’s a look at what’s shaking in the otherwise calm and unchanging Tire market.

 Three brands founded in the early 20th and late 19th Century have consistently held the top spot in the US Market.
 Goodyear and Michelin have repeatedly come in 1st and 2nd in terms of units sold, with Firestone coming in 3rd.

 While the top three tire brands have held steady, there’s been some movement in the ranks.
 Most notably, Walmart’s in-house tire brand, Douglas Tires, has been gaining traction.
 They’ve seen significant YoY unit growth for the past two years, in terms of tires per ticket.
 This growth is also reflected in Walmart’s position as a tire outlet.
-This recent growth in Douglas Tires has come at the expense of the brand with the largest share, Goodyear.
-While they are still the number one player, Walmart appears to be shifting away from Goodyear and towards lesser known brands with smaller market share.
+This recent growth in Douglas Tires has come at the expense of the brand with the largest share: Goodyear.
+While they are still the number one player, Walmart appears to be shifting away from Goodyear.
+They are increasingly moving towards lesser-known brands with smaller market share.